imdeepmind/imdeepmind.github.io/docs/databases/database-systems/index-organized-storage.md

 - **Slower Insert and Update Operations:** Maintaining a sorted structure for new or modified entries can impact performance in systems with heavy insert/update operations.
 - **Limited Flexibility for Non-Primary Key Access:** Index-organized storage is optimized for primary key access, so queries not involving the primary key may be slower.
 - **Complex Maintenance:** Managing fragmentation and rebalancing the index tree can be complex and may require regular maintenance or optimization.

+## Implementation Details

+- Primary Key constraint: Index-organized storage requires a primary key to physically order rows and usually requires it to be unique (or the database enforces uniqueness when clustering).
+- Row size considerations: Very large rows or wide primary keys can bloat the clustered index and increase I/O when reading index pages; overflow/external storage is often used for huge attributes (see [Tuple Oriented Storage](./tuple-oriented-storage.md) for details).
+- Secondary indexes: Secondary (non-clustered) indexes must store the primary key as a pointer to the clustered index leaf.
+If the secondary index contains all columns needed by a query (a covering index), the lookup can be satisfied by the secondary index alone — no additional PK fetch needed.
+- Auto-increment / insert locality: Sequential primary key inserts (like auto-increment) tend to be efficient because new rows append, minimizing page splits and fragmentation; random PK inserts cause more page splits.

+## Best Practices

+- Choose a compact primary key: Smaller primary keys reduce index size and pointer overhead in secondary indexes.
+- Avoid clustering on frequently-updated columns: Clustered index maintenance can add overhead when the clustered key changes.
+- Use covering secondary indexes where possible for read-heavy workloads: This reduces extra lookups into the clustered index.
+- Be cautious about very large variable-length attributes in clustered indexes; consider using overflow/external storage.

+## When not to use Index-Organized Storage

+- High insert/update loads with random keys: If the primary workload is heavy inserts with random keys (e.g., UUIDs), page splits and rebalancing can severely impact write throughput.
+- Wide primary keys: Very wide keys (long string-based keys) increase storage and I/O for both the clustered index and any secondary indexes that include the primary key as a pointer.

 ## Examples of Index-Organized Storage in Practice